Brazilian Institute of Actuaries: Organization

 The Board of Directors holds monthly meetings to discuss and decide upon issues relevant to the Institute's interests.
 Many of the positions assumed by the Board of Directors are based on previous studies carried out by the various existing commissions, which centralize discussions in specific areas such as Pension Funds, General Insurance, Health Insurance, Capitalization Plans, Education, Foreign Relations and Planning of Events.

 In every month of September a general meeting is held in order to revise and ratify the Institute's Annual Report, Statements of Accounts and their corresponding Audit reports.
 This assembly also votes to choose the members to compose the following year's Audit Committee.
 Every two years, this General Board Meeting also elects the President, the Vice-President and the Board of Directors for the following two-year term.

 The IBA maintains a newsletter focusing on topics of actuarial interests: ATUAR.
 Published bimonthly in Portuguese since January 1996, it has proved to be an efficient channel of communication with associates, bringing news from the Brazilian actuarial market and interviews, as well as book reviews and suggestions of relevant websites and news features.
-Just visit www.atuarios.org.br to access the web version of ATUAR and to find out more about the IBA.